CarlWright/NGerlguten/doc/pdf.md

 ## bezier/5 (PID,{X1,Y1},{X2,Y2},{X3,Y3},{X4,Y4})
 ## bezier/9 (PID,X1,Y1,X2,Y2,X3,Y3,X4,Y4)

-        This moves to X1,Y1 point as its start and then creates a cubic bezier curve to X4,Y4 using the points in between as the control points.
+        This moves to X1,Y1 point as its start and then creates a cubic Bezier curve to X4,Y4 using the points in between as the control points.
 Bezier paths should be stroked/closed/filled with a separate command.

 ## bezier_c/4 (PID,Point1,Point2,Point3)

-    This takes the current point as its start and then creates a cubic bezier curve to Point3 using the points in between as the control points.
+    This takes the current point as its start and then creates a cubic Bezier curve to Point3 using the points in between as the control points.
 Bezier paths should be stroked/closed/filled with a separate command.

 ## bezier_v/3 (PID, Point1, Point2 )

-    This takes the current point as its start and then creates a cubic bezier curve to Point2 using the current point and Point1 as the control points.
+    This takes the current point as its start and then creates a cubic Bezier curve to Point2 using the current point and Point1 as the control points.
 Bezier paths should be stroked/closed/filled with a separate command.

 ## bezier_y/3  (PID, Point1, Point3)

-    This takes the current point as its start and then creates a cubic bezier curve to Point3 using the Point1 and Point3 as the control points.
+    This takes the current point as its start and then creates a cubic Bezier curve to Point3 using the Point1 and Point3 as the control points.
 Bezier paths should be stroked/closed/filled with a separate command.

 ## break_text/1